anudit/eauth-eip/README.md

 ## Specification

+### Overview

 To break it down the login flow,

-1. The User chooses Sign-In with Ethereum and chooses a Wallet.
+1. The User clicks Sign-In with Ethereum and chooses a Wallet.
 2. The User Signs a `Challenge Message` from the Wallet.
 3. The Application verfies the User indeed owns the account and generates a JWT token authorizing the user.